BioinformaticsToolsmith/MetricLearning/README.md

 The Siamese (SiameseNetwork.ipynb) network takes two inputs that is run through the same encoder, creating two low-dimensional representations.
 This network learns an absolute distance.

 ## Triplet Network
-The triplet (TripletNetwork.ipynb) network is an extension of the siamese network where it takes three inputs that is run through the same encoder, creating three low-dimensional representations.
+The triplet (TripletNetwork.ipynb) network is an extension of the Siamese network where it takes three inputs that is run through the same encoder, creating three low-dimensional representations.
 This network learns a relative distance.

 ## VAE Network
 The VAE network(VAE.ipynb) is a type of neural network that takes only one input and does not learn any type of distance metric.
 Instead, the network is a generative model where it learns to create a low-dimensional representation in a latent space.